The questions every marketing manager should ask before hiring a PR agency

 12. How much budget do we need?

 If you’ve never added PR to your marketing mix, we recommend starting with a defined pilot project.
-This will ensure that your new PR agency can gain momentum and measure KPIs effectively.
+This will ensure that your new PR agency gains momentum and measures KPIs effectively.
 Our experience is that a PR campaign needs to run for at least six months to gain any traction.

 If you already have an existing PR budget, but you’re not happy with the results, then it’s a different conversation.
 Let’s be honest, if you were happy with your PR results, you wouldn’t be reading this!
-In this scenario, we recommend full disclosure, being clear during the agency recruitment process your budget and more importantly, your expectations of success.
+In this scenario, we recommend full disclosure, being clear during the agency recruitment process of your budget and more importantly, your expectations of success.
 Then, expect the PR agency to deliver a pitch and proposal based on your budget.
-If you want us to pitch our services, click here.
+Please read our accompanying article to help you gauge a realistic bracket for your budge: How much does PR cost?

 13. Who are your references?

-You could consider asking for a reference from a client that no longer works with the PR agency to find out why they don’t work together anymore.
-Remember, you want to choose an agency with a proven track record of success and many other satisfied past clients.
-Also, ask the questions that give you information that’s important and relevant to you.
+Consider asking for a reference from a client that no longer works with the PR agency to find out why they don’t work together anymore.
+Choose an agency with a proven track record of success and many satisfied past clients.
+Also, ask the questions that give you information that’s important and relevant.

 Conclusion